ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## insert_null_as_default {#insert_null_as_default}

-Enables the insertion of [default values](../../sql-reference/statements/create/table.md#create-default-values) instead of [NULL](../../sql-reference/syntax.md#null-literal) into clumns with not [nullable](../../sql-reference/data-types/nullable.md#data_type-nullable) data type.
+Enables or disables the insertion of [default values](../../sql-reference/statements/create/table.md#create-default-values) instead of [NULL](../../sql-reference/syntax.md#null-literal) into columns with not [nullable](../../sql-reference/data-types/nullable.md#data_type-nullable) data type.
 This setting is applied to `INSERT ...
 SELECT` [queries](../../sql-reference/statements/insert-into.md#insert_query_insert-select).
 Note that `SELECT` subqueries may be concatenated with `UNION ALL` clause.
 If column type is nullable then `NULL` values are inserted as is regardless of this setting.
 If column type is not nullable and this setting is disabled, then inserting `NULL` causes an exception.